thephpleague/uri/components/pass.md

 echo $user->getUriComponent(); //display ''
 ~~~

+<p class="message-warning">If the submitted value is not a valid an <code>InvalidArgumentException</code> exception is thrown.</p>

-<p class="message-info">On instantiation the user is encoded using RFC3986 rules.</p>
+<p class="message-info">On instantiation the submitted string is normalized using RFC3986 rules.</p>

 ### Using a League Uri object

-You can acces a `Pass` object with an already instantiated `Uri` object.
+You can access a `Pass` object with an already instantiated `Uri` object.

 ~~~php
 <?php